Wednesday, September 23, 2015

 Prejudice is a strong emotion.
 As I discussed in a previous post about xenophobia, it can sometime protect us from assuming the best about another person when that person does not have our safety in mind.
 But when used to justify the interactions we have with individuals, it is an insidious fear.
 Prejudice has a hand in every major attempt by one nation, race or creed to commit genocide against another.
 Often, it is based in some truth, but the truth is soon replaced by a fear that all those who resemble or represent the particular nation, race or creed are guilty.

 It is prejudice that helps us justify legal discrimination.
 Prejudice that suggests we cross the street when a group of young (fill in the blank) men are walking on the other side.
 Prejudice that inspires us to go to prison rather than signing a marriage certificate to legalize the love two people feel for each other.
 It is prejudice that drives too much of our political campaigns by pointing a finger at those different from us and saying they are at fault for our problems.
-Amazingly, even after 78 months in office, there are still those who delegitimize President Obama based on his skin color, masking that prejudice in false claims about his religion and birth country.
+Amazingly, even after 78 months in office, there are still those who seek to delegitimize President Obama based on his skin color, masking that prejudice in false claims about his religion and birth country.

 What is truly sad, is that when facts that may be used as prejudice against our own nation, race or creed, it is astounding how quickly discrimination is claimed.
 Almost daily we hear of Christians gnashing their teeth over attacks against their religious freedom, while many of the same people are at the forefront of denying marriage rights, or state publicly that they would not support a Muslim who runs for office.